sergeliatko/wpsettings/README.md

 ```

 ### Using git
-Install the latest verions of the framework with:
+Install the latest version of the framework with:

 ```bash
 git clone https://github.com/sergeliatko/wpsettings wpsettings